Key Takeaways

 The best home sauna takes approximately 30 minutes or one hour to heat and reach the desired temperature.
 Sometimes, you may end up focusing on other things as you wait.
 Remember that every second you spend outside your suitably warm sauna counts as a moment of wasted energy.
 Consider entering the sauna immediately after it gets warm to reduce your electricity cost.
 Set a reminder or timer on your smartphone to receive an alert once the sauna is ready.

-While you can choose an infrared or traditional sauna, it’s important to understand that the former consumes less energy than the latter.
-That is because infrared rays infuse heat directly into your body and heat the air in your surroundings as much.
+While you can choose an infrared or traditional sauna, it's important to understand that the former consumes less energy than the latter.
+That is because infrared sauna rays infuse heat directly into your body and do not heat the air in your surroundings as much.

-As a result, they use minimal energy to increase the temperature inside your best home sauna.
+As a result, infrared sauna units use minimal energy to increase the temperature inside your best home sauna.
 Traditional home saunas consume more energy because they heat the air inside the room.
 Still, they can raise the temperature higher.
 You can opt for heated rocks in a wood-burning stove instead of an electric heater to lower the electricity your home sauna consumes.

 By properly insulating your best home sauna, you help prevent the heat from leaving the enclosed area of the unit.
 If the insulation is substandard, there will be heat leaks, and the sauna heater will overwork to maintain the temperature.